 The yellow watermelon plant is a warm-season crop that needs full sun exposure and plenty of warmth to grow well.
 It grows best in areas with temperatures above 80 degrees Fahrenheit (27 degrees Celsius) during the day, and temperatures above 70 degrees Fahrenheit (21 degrees Celsius) at night.
 The yellow watermelon needs to be planted when soil temperatures reach 65 to 70 degrees Fahrenheit (18 to 21 degrees Celsius).
 It takes about 80 days for the fruits to mature after planting.

-See also What is Yucca Plant
+See also What is Yellow Pear Tomato Plant

 When growing yellow watermelons at home, it’s important to provide plenty of room for their vines to spread out and get enough sunshine.
 If possible, find an area with light sandy soil that drains quickly and has plenty of organic matter added for nutrients.
 Planting several hills together helps create an environment where pollinators such as bees will visit more often, increasing your chances of harvesting a good crop of juicy yellow watermelons.